aphixe/ical-planner/README.md

 This repository contains a PySide6-based day-view calendar app (`ical.py`) and a couple of fixed copies that ensure the day view opens **centered on the current time** when the window appears.

 Total time per tag
+>Edit on windows you can go to preference, on mac goto python->preference you can change all the colors and you can set the mp3 sound for alerts on mac.(need to adjust it so alerts show on windows)

 > toggle, Magnet emoji, lets you snap to current time or nearest event block, it also snaps time in blocks. also good for laying out a bunch of blocks at a time.